ghjensen/hsscommons/plugins/cron/shibboleth/readme.md

-To install this Plugin, please follow these steps:
+###Introduction
+This plugin provide the functionality to cleanup the backend shibboleth session table by running a CRON job.
+It can be configured to clean up entries older than X hours.

+###Installation

 1. Upload the entire content of this extension to the /yourhub/app/plugins/cron/shibboleth/ directory.
 2. Run the "muse" command to add it:

-	/yourhub/muse extension
+	muse extension
 	What do you want to do? [add|delete|install|enable|disable] add What extension were you wanting to add? plg_cron_shibboleth

-To change the time period for the Shibboleth Session cleanup:
+###Change the time period for the cleanup

 1. Log in to the administrative back-end of yourhub.
 2. Navigate to Extensions -> Plug-in Manager, search for "Cron".